moorepants/eme150a/content/pages/project-two.rst

 Reports
 =======

-You will create four memos that culminate in a full final report.
+You will create four memos that culminate in a final report.
 The reports will all be turned in as PDFs to Smartsite on the respective due date.
-Each report should stand on its own but you will be able to use the content from the memos in the final report.
+Each memo should stand on its own and you will be able to use the content from the memos in the final report.

-- Each report must be submitted as a single PDF document.
+- Each report or memo must be submitted as a single PDF document.
 - Your group is free to use any software you prefer to prepare the documents.
-- The reports should be treated as a professional documents and should be self contained.
+- The memos and report should be treated as a professional documents and should be self contained.
+- The audience you should write for is a technically component reader, e.g. another engineering colleague or engineering management.

 Memos
 -----

 The memos are at most one page.
-The formatting is informal, but professional.
+The formatting is not strict, but they should be professional.
 Use these to report the required progress and to act as drafts for your final report sections.
 The more you put into these this less work you'll need when preparing the final report.

 Plan and Ideation (Friday, November 6)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~